Ives-Gomes/React/README.md

 ### ReactJS

-* estudos e testes com ReactJS.
+* Studies and tests with ReactJS.